 Travel Insurance

 Purchasing medical travel insurance is often a personal preference, although there are some countries that demand it, such as Cuba for instance.
 I always get travel medical insurance because it’s not that expensive and in the case of an accident, your medical bills can skyrocket quite quickly.
-I like having the piece of mind that I am covered in case of something serious happening.
+I like having the peace of mind that I am covered in case of something serious happens.
 In fact, even if you get a minor stomach sickness and require medication, you’re covered.
 Typically, the cost is a few hundred per month or less, but it all depends on where you’re going, how long you’re going for, and how old you are.
 It may also depend on activities you plan on doing, such as sky-diving or scuba diving.
 In addition, you’ll want to check if you need additional coverage for dependents as well.
 As far as trip cancellation and baggage insurance, that’s something I typically don’t get, unless it’s built into the price.
 Again, it’s all personal preference and totally up to you.

 Travel Safety